djinnsour/xupdate/README.md

 # xupdate

-A post fresh installation script for Xubuntu 16.04
+A post installation script for fresh installs of Xubuntu 16.04 LTS

+A lazy installation for repair shops or noobs

+CREDITS: Internet

 English or French

-The target is to create a "lazy users" Xubuntu installation

-CREDITS: Internet
+HOWTO:

-cd to the folder that contains this script (xupdate.sh)
+download and cd to the folder that contains the script (xupdate.sh)

-make the script executable with: chmod +x xupdate.sh
+make the script executable with chmod +x xupdate.sh

 then run sudo ./xupdate.sh